 If a single-word choice is tasked to describe Anne Samat’s work, it would be an expression which does not sound even vaguely English: pulchritudinous.
-It is actually a fancy word for ‘beautiful’; but to sum up the artist’s tapestries as merely beautiful is a great injustice.
+It is actually a fancy word for ‘beautiful’.
+But to sum up the artist’s tapestries as merely beautiful is doing her a great injustice.
 Unforgivable.
-And so, pulchritudinous – a thing of heartbreaking, breathtaking beauty is the way to go.
+And so pulchritudinous should be more appropiately described as 'heartbreaking and breathtaking beauty.'

-Anne Samat has been in the art industry for two decades, but only in these recent years her works have become increasingly visible.
-She graduated from Malaysia’s Universiti Teknologi Mara (UiTM) in the nineties, and her graduation thesis works immediately caught the eye of renowned glassmaker/ painter Raja Azhar of Artcase Gallery.
+Anne Samat has been in the art industry for two decades, but only in recent years, her works have become increasingly visible.
+She graduated from Malaysia’s Universiti Teknologi Mara (UiTM) in the nineties, and her graduation thesis works immediately caught the eye of renowned glassmaker and painter Raja Azhar of Artcase Gallery.
 He took her under his wing, and together they mounted several exhibitions.
-He taught her grit, he schooled her of the harsh realities of a life as an artist.
+He taught her grit; he schooled her of the harsh realities of a life as an artist.
 She took it all in and bloomed, somewhat.
 But it wasn’t enough to sate her eternally-famished spirit.
 Anne wanted to do more, Local collectors at the time were unsure of what to make of her work.
 It was craft they said, not art.
-They’re pretty, they mused, but it is not really art.
+It was pretty, they mused, but it was not really art.

 Strong words uttered by an equally strong spirit.
 Anne left for London in 1999 and continued making her art.
 She held small independent shows and returned home only to see her family.
 In 2014, I visited Malaysia’s National Art Gallery to look at their recent acquisitions, sauntered past most works, then halted, and back-tracked to this woven-assemblage of three freestanding effigies, a family of father, mother and child.
 It was unmistakably Anne Samat.
 I’d know her works even if they were dyed neon green, broken into a thousand parts and stuck to the ceiling.

-You use a lot of unusual ‘found objects’ in your installations/ tapestries.
+You use a lot of unusual ‘found objects’ in your installations and tapestries.
 What do you find so appealing about the perception of things recycled as art?
 Does it have anything to do with socio-ecological questions and your reaction to them?

 Which is more important in your work, the idea or the execution?

-Personally, I see the importance and beauty in both and a greater beauty in the journey that I take in order to complete the artworks.
-It’s not all about the destination; it’s about the journey/process.
+Personally, I see the importance and beauty in both, and a greater beauty in the journey that I take in order to complete the artworks.
+It’s not all about the destination; it’s about the journey, the process.

 If people think that my artwork is beautiful, I hope they realise that beauty comes with a purpose.
 It is to encourage people to think ‘big’ and not be afraid to be themselves.